-Morales backers, police set for showdown in La Paz as power vacuum stokes unrest
+Bolivia's La Paz braces for violence as Morales supporters march on city

 His government collapsed on Sunday after the Organization of American States (OAS) delivered a damning report into serious irregularities during the October vote, prompting ruling party allies to quit and the army to urge him to step down.

+The audit found “clear manipulation” of the count and “serious security flaws”, which the OAS said meant the result should not stand and new elections should be held.

-Foes celebrated Morales’ departure but also moved swiftly to find a temporary successor before a presumed new election in the landlocked nation that is one of South America’s poorest, dependent on farming and natural gas.
+Foes celebrated Morales’ departure but also moved to find a temporary successor before a presumed new election in the landlocked nation that is one of South America’s poorest, dependent on farming and natural gas.

 With Morales’ deputy and many allies in government and parliament gone with him, opposition politician and Senate second vice-president Jeanine Anez flew into the capital La Paz saying she was willing to take control.
 She was later taken by the military to the legislative assembly.